johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-08-21-typescript-webpack-alias-goodbye-relative-paths.md

 ---
-title: "TypeScript, webpack: goodbye relative paths"
+title: "Using TypeScript and webpack alias: goodbye relative paths"
 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://blog.johnnyreilly.com/img/profile.jpg
 tags: [relative paths, TypeScript, webpack, alias, paths, resolve, tsconfig-paths-webpack-plugin]
 hide_table_of_contents: false
 ---
+This post shows how you can use TypeScript with webpack `alias` to move away from using relative paths in your `import` statements.

+## Long relative paths

 I write a lot of TypeScript.
 Because I like modularity, I split up my codebases into discreet modules and `import` from them as necessary.

 Take a look at this `import`:

 ```ts
 import * as utils from '../../../../../../../shared/utils';